RIAEvangelist/node-dominos-pizza-api/docs/DominosMenu.md

-# Dominos store.dominosMenu
+# Dominos store.menu.dominos

-The `store.dominosMenu` object is ***HUGE***!
+The `store.menu.dominos` object is ***HUGE***!
 It cntains the actual dominos menu response with information on everything you could imagine for a Store's Menu.
 We parse this information and provide a simpler to use menu for javascript in the store.

 If you want to see the easy to use parsed `.menu` object and documentation, check out the [parsed Dominos Pizza Menu.md](https://github.com/RIAEvangelist/node-dominos-pizza-api/blob/v3.x/docs/Menu.md), it is designed to be much easier to use.

-## store.dominosMenu
+## store.menu.dominos

-`store.dominosMenu` provides ***HUGE*** amounts of ***RAW*** menu data direct from Dominos and has information for ***everything*** on the store's menu.
-This information is populated from the dominos api when the instance is instantiated.

-You can see the full raw dominosMenu object and documentation [in the dominos pizza RAW DominosMenu.md](https://github.com/RIAEvangelist/node-dominos-pizza-api/blob/v3.x/docs/DominosMenu.md).

-`store.dominosMenu` fields

 |member                   |type  |description|
 |------                   |----  |-----------|